-Ordinary membership is open to anyone who is able to demonstrate that they can contribute to the objects of the Commission, for example through their work, publications, activities or by means of management, leadership, administrative or other specialist skills.
+Ordinary membership is open to anyone who is able to demonstrate that they can contribute to the object of the Commission and contribute to its activities.

 Honorary Membership is open to those who have made a major and sustained contribution to the development of military history, or to the activities of the BCMH, over a period of time.
 No subscription is payable by honorary members.